-- 1. Medication must be in a properly labeled container (by the physician or pharmacy). - 2.
-Parents are requested to bring all medication to school.

-- 3. Medications are kept in a designated locked area in the nurse's office or, when necessary, in the refrigerator. - 4.
+- 1. Medication must be in a properly labeled container (by the physician-licensed prescriber or pharmacy). - All medications shall be brought to the nurse's office by the parent(s)/guardian(s) or another adult designated by the parent(s)/guardian(s).Parents are requested to bring all medication to school. - 3.
+Medications are kept in a designated locked area in the nurse's office or, when necessary, in the refrigerator.
+The district shall not store more than a thirty-day supply of an individual student's medication. - 4.
 Unused medications are to be picked up by the parent no later than the last day of the school year; medications which are not picked up will be destroyed fourteen (14) days after the close of the school year. - 5.
-The school nurse has primary responsibility for the administration of medication including: - a.
-Reporting to physician and/or parent. - b.
-Conferring with the physician and/or parent. - c.
+The Certified sSchool nNurse has primary responsibility for the administration of medication including: - a.
+Reporting to physician licensed prescriber and/or parent. - b.
+Conferring with the physician-licensed prescriber and/or parent. - c.
 Informing, when appropriate, school staff regarding a student's medication requirements. - d.
 Administering and recording of medication data. - 6.
 Written documentation of the administration of medication will be kept.
 These records will include the student's name, the name of the medication, the dosage, the time and date of dispensations, and the signature of the person administering the medication. - 7.
-The nurse may refuse to administer any type of medication.
+The Certified School nNurse may refuse to administer any type of medication.
 The parent will be notified of this action. - 8.
-In the absence of the school nurse, the Principal is responsible for the administration of medication. - 9.
-If it is necessary to administer emergency medication, the school nurse can administer only those medications for which the chief school physician or individual student's physician has authorized standing or emergency orders. - 10.
-Parents are responsible for informing the school nurse of any change in the health and/or medication of students.
+In the absence of the Certified sSchool nNurse, the other licensed school health staff (RN, LPN) and/or the Principal is responsible for the administration of medication. - If it is necessary to administer emergency medication, the Certified sSchool nNurse can administer only those medications for which the chief school physician or individual student's physician-licensed prescriber has authorized standing or emergency orders. - 10.
+Parents are responsible for informing the Certified sSchool nNurse of any change in the health and/or medication of students.
 When changes occur, the parent must return a new medication order form to the nurse.
-Medication, including over-the-counter medications, will be administered only upon written order from the physician. - 11.
+Medication, including over-the-counter medications, will be administered only upon written order from the physicianlicensed prescriber. - 11.
 All medications must be kept in the nurse's office.
-Students are not allowed to carry medications with them unless a physician's order states that they must do so and all appropriate paperwork has been completed and necessary approvals have been gained.
-Violations may be considered for appropriate disciplinary consequences. - 12.
-Students in possession of over-the-counter, prescription or other types of drugs which have not been registered with the school nurse will be considered to be in violation of the District's controlled substances Policy and will be subject to the disciplinary action as set forth therein. - 13.
-The District will incur NO liability for the use of unauthorized drugs or medications. - 14.
-This Policy is in effect for all District sponsored activities and field trips.
+Students are not allowed to carry medications with them unless a physicianlicensed prescriber's order states that they must do so and all appropriate paperwork has been completed and necessary approvals have been gained.
+Violations may be considered for appropriate disciplinary consequences. - Students in possession of over-the-counter, prescription or other types of drugs which have not been registered with the Certified sSchool nNurse will be considered to be in violation of the District's controlled substances Policy and will be subject to the disciplinary action as set forth therein.

+13. The District will incur NO liability for the use of unauthorized drugs or medications.

+14. This Policy is in effect for all District sponsored activities and field trips.